 How Does Culture and Mental Accounting Impact Science Communication?

 So as I've written above, in the scientific community there is sort of a toxic culture that inhibits good science communication.
-In the Two Psychologists Four Beers podcast behavioral scientist Nick Hobson makes an interesting comparison between MBAs and scientists.
+In the Two Psychologists Four Beers podcast (WARNING: the intro of this podcast episode may contain vulgarity) behavioral scientist Nick Hobson makes an interesting comparison between MBAs and scientists.

 "as scientists we need to be humble with regards to our data...one thing we are learning from our current woes of replication (the replication crisis) is we know a lot less than we think.
 This has conditioned us to be more humble....vs. business school people that are trained to be more assertive and confident."